-How the hell does one go from skinny fat to fit?
+How does one go from skinny fat to fit?

-But deep down you know what you want to achieve: lose the damn fat and build muscle.
+Deep down, we know what we need to do: lose the fat and build muscle.

 And do you want to know a secret?
 It does come down to this.
 It is that simple.